nagyesta/lowkey-vault-example-python/README.md

    1. Set ```AZURE_POD_IDENTITY_AUTHORITY_HOST``` environment variable to point to the Assumed Identity base URL e.g., http://localhost:8080
    2. Set ```IMDS_ENDPOINT``` environment variable to point to the Assumed Identity base URL e.g., http://localhost:8080
    3. Set ```IDENTITY_ENDPOINT``` environment variable to point to the `/metadata/identity/oauth2/token` path of Assumed Identity e.g., http://localhost:8080/metadata/identity/oauth2/token
+   4. Create an empty file named ```/var/opt/azcmagent/tokens/assumed-identity.key``` to let the client think that you are using Azure Arc for Managed Identity
 4. Run the tests

 > [!NOTE]